Fossil Hunter: Plot summary

 Toroco finds himself attracted to Babnol, a member of the Geological Survey, but she throws the blue artifact overboard in protest of his obsession with it.
 Returning to the original site, the team looks for another artifact in the cliff face but finds an enormous blue building containing the mummified remains of extinct or alien creatures.
 Meanwhile, Afsan finds out that two of his children have been murdered with the weapon being a broken mirror.
 Suspicion falls upon another of Afsan's children, Drawtood, who has developed paranoia from the experience of having siblings.
 When confronted, Drawtood confesses and commits suicide.

-When the battle against the Blackdeath begins, seven of the challengers are devoured with Rodlox lasting the longest.
-Dybo on the other hand has studied Tyrannosaur behaviour and wins the battle by making himself look like another Blackdeath.
+When the battle against the Blackdeath begins, six of the challengers are devoured with Rodlox lasting the longest.
+Dybo on the other hand has studied Tyrannosaur behaviour and survives the battle by making himself look like a juvenile Blackdeath; the other remaining survivor concedes victory to Dybo.
 When Dybo's rule is secure, the Bloodpriests are reinstated including a dying Imperial Bloodpriest who has been injured in the territorial frenzy.
 He reveals that they switched the strongest royal child with the weakest to usher in a less violent generation.
 Afsan and Dybo choose Toroca to be the next Imperial Bloodpriest due to his knowledge of evolution.
 Meanwhile, Wab-Novato builds and tests a prototype glider, based on bird remains recovered from the giant blue structure.

 Studies of the blue artifact reveal that it is a starship responsible for populating the Quintaglio's world millions of years ago.
 The book ends with Dybo declaring that the Quintaglios are not merely going to the stars; they are going home.